Article Profiles for FishDuck

 An advantage that FishDuck has is the variety of articles that we can pursue as writers for fun, while these are highly entertaining to the reader.
 Most of what you see below has been BIG winners for the site, with descriptions and links for examples from current and past writers.

-Do copy and paste the links into your browser and take a look at how each of these article-types have been done, and done well.
+Do click on the links and take a look at how each of these article-types have been written, and done well.